anukshav46/sample/README.md

 # sample
-This is a sample repo created to get hands on experience with github.
+This is a sample repo created to get hands-on experience with Git Hub.